 On the other hand, streaming is only good if you have reliable 4G coverage: audiobooks tend to be fairly large, even 500 MB.
 Therefore most people prefer to download them over WiFi to keep for on-the-go listen.
 While downloaded books don’t go easy on your phone’s memory, you don’t have to keep them there forever: audiobooks providers give you a ‘cloud library’ to easily access your books – just like for ebooks.

 2. Listening or reading

-While the thousand-year-old debate of reading print or digital has finally become to settle, a new debate has emerged: listening or reading?
-Opposers of audiobooks argue that they can’t really focus on listening to audiobooks if they have something else to do (like the dishes).
+Those who prefer reading over listening argue that they can’t really focus on listening to audiobooks if they have something else to do (like the dishes).
 Others have problems with the speed or style of reading: if it is too fast, difficult to follow, if too slow, boring.
 And while professional audiobooks are done by actors and voice actors, there are limits to how many different characters can you act out.

 lambda_X | listen | 2008 | CC-BY-ND

 Most people have access to audiobooks through a subscription service.
 It's important to know whether you can open your books with the app of another provider and if there are important differences between file formats.